epgreig/similarity-tool/README.md

 - One-hot encoding Type data (treating Primary and Secondary Types as equivalent)
 - One-hot encoding Egg Group data (treating Primary and Secondary Egg Groups as equivalent)
 - One-hot encoding Gender ratios into three binary variables: Male/Female Dominant (if gender ratio skews toward one or the other) or Genderless
-- Standardize all features: centering on the <ins>median</ins>, and with standard deviation of 1 for the six stat features and 0.5 for the remaining features (I want to weigh the Base Stats of the pokemon more than anything else for similarity)
+- Standardize all features: centering on the <ins>median</ins>, and with standard deviation of 1 for the six Stat features, 0.5 for the Type and Egg Group features, and 0.25 for the remaining features (I want to weigh the Base Stats of the pokemon more than anything else for similarity)
 - Note: the one-hot encoded Type features were scaled together so that the rarity of a type was not considered in similarity (e.g. Fairy is more rare than Water but I want to consider them equally dissimilar from any other type).
 This was also done for Egg Groups.
 - Similarity between 2 pkmn: Cosine of the angle between their corresponding 45-dimensional vectors